-Here topt,ij is mean-centred optimum growth temperature within species (topt,ij=Topt,ij-Topt,j), to control for species having different thermal optima. mij is the natural log of the ratio between mass and body mass at maturation within species: mij=ln(Mij/Mmat, j)-ln(Mij/Mmat, j), as we were interested in examining relationships within species while accounting for variation in relative body masses between experiments, and because we do not expect an interspecific relationship between optimum growth temperature and body mass.
-Body mass corresponds to either geometric mean body mass in the time interval where growth was measured in the experiments or simply size class depending on how it was defined in the original study.
+Here topt,ij is mean-centred optimum growth temperature within species (topt,ij=Topt,ij-Topt,j), to account for species being adapted to different thermal regimes, σ2 is the standard deviation and β0,1 are coefficients.
+Species-level coefficients, βpj, (where p=0,1) follow a normal distribution with hyperparameters μβp (global mean) and σβp (between-species standard deviation). mij is the natural log of the ratio between mass and body mass at maturation within species: mij=ln(Mij/Mmat, j)-ln(Mij/Mmat, j), as we were interested in examining relationships within species while accounting for variation in relative body masses between experiments, and because we do not expect an interspecific relationship between optimum growth temperature and body mass.
 Subscript p in Eq.
 11 refers to regression parameters (0 for intercept and 1 for slope).
 We also fit the model with only a random intercept.

 Parameter estimation

 We fit the models in a Bayesian framework, using R version 3.5.0 (R Core Team 2018) and JAGS (Plummer 2003) through the R-package ‘rjags’ (Plummer 2019).
 We used a mix of flat, weakly informative and non-informative priors to facilitate convergence (Table 1).
 Weakly informative priors were given mean values around average prediction from the MTE (Brown et al. 2004), with large variances to make them less informative.
-We used 3 Markov chains with 15000 iterations each saving every 5th sample, following a burn-in of 15000 iterations and 5000 iterations for adaptation.
+We used 3 Markov chains with 5000 iterations for adaptation, followed by 15000 iterations burn-in and 15000 iterations sampling where every 5th iteration saved.
 Model convergence was assessed by visually inspecting trace plots and potential scale reduction factors (R) (Gelman et al. 2003) (Appendix S1).
 R compares chain variance with the pooled variance, and values <1.1 suggest all three chains converged to a common distribution.
 We relied heavily on the R packages within ‘tidyverse’ (Wickham 2017) for data processing, as well as ‘ggmcmc’ (Fernández-i-Marín 2016), ‘mcmcviz’ (Youngflesh 2018) and ‘bayesplot’ (Gabry et al. 2019) for visualization.

 Model comparison

 We compared the parsimony of models with different hierarchical structures, and with or without mass-temperature interactions, using the Watanabe-Akaike information criterion (WAIC) (Watanabe 2013; Vehtari et al. 2017), which is based on the posterior predictive distribution.
-We report WAIC for each model descried above (Table 2), and examine models with WAIC values < 2, where WAIC is each models difference to the lowest WAIC across models, in line with common convention (Olmos et al. 2019).
+We report WAIC for each model descried above (Table 2), and examine models with WAIC values < 2, where WAIC is each models difference to the lowest WAIC across models, in line with other studies (Olmos et al. 2019).

 Net energy gain